 On April 25, 2006, the Company acquired certain assets of Tour Golf Group, Inc. ("TGG").
-For the past few years TGG has sourced, marketed and sold golf shoes bearing Callaway Golf's trademarks through licensing agreements.
+Over the last four years TGG has sourced, marketed and sold golf shoes bearing Callaway Golf's trademarks through licensing agreements.
 In early 2006, TGG informed the Company that it was having financial difficulty.
 The Company acquired the TGG assets to ensure the continued flow of product and the fulfillment of orders.